Chapter 3: General Provisions, Section 8: Prosecution and Progress

 This section shows the amounts determined in Sections 1, 2, 3, and 4, and adds them together.
 List the penal sum of the bond, along with the bond number.
 The penal sum of a performance bond limits the responsibility of the surety.
 The original contractor may be billed for the full cost of completion even when that cost exceeds the penal sum of the bond.

-The resident engineer sends the detailed billing, as described above, to the Division of Accounting abatements section, with instructions to prepare the accounts receivable bill and to mail it to the contractor.
+The resident engineer sends the detailed billing to the Division of Accounting abatements section, with instructions to prepare the accounts receivable bill and to mail it to the contractor.
 If the contractor is not available, the resident engineer should mail it to the surety.
 After payment is received, the abatements section will credit the payment to a specific expenditure authorization.

 Keep backup documents in the project files and make them available to the surety upon request.
 To safeguard special handling of defaulted contracts, identify all related internal correspondence with the words “Defaulted Contract” under the job’s file reference.